Satisfactory Academic Progress Policy

 If You Do Not Meet SAP Standards

-- You will be sent an email notification after semester grades are posted if you have not met the standards.
+- You will be sent an email notification after grades are posted in May if you have not met SAP standards.

 - If you have earned less than 67% cumulative hours and/or have less than a 2.0 cumulative GPA, you lose eligibility for aid and must appeal if you want aid reinstated.